 A water softener is a type of whole house water filtration system that is designed for removing hard water minerals (magnesium & calcium) as well as dissolved iron and manganese from the water.
 Water is considered “hard” when water contains higher levels of dissolved calcium and magnesium.
 Hard water makes cleaning clothes more difficult, creates streaking on dishes and glasses, and makes cleaning your hair and skin well a challenge.
 Hard water can also damage your home’s piping distribution system if not corrected.
 Hard water makes it hard to clean.
 There are high efficiency filtration solutions that will condition your hard water by removing these hard water minerals through the proven ion exchange water softening process.
 For water with high levels of iron or manganese (“the stainers”), an “upflow” water softener is recommended to prevent mineral build-up in the bottom of the water softener.
 Also, high efficiency water softeners that are more efficient with both water and salt usage are preferred.

-WHOLE HOUSE WATER FILTRATION SYSTEMS FOR OTHER WATER QUALITY ISSUES
+WHOLE HOUSE WATER FILTRATION SYSTEMS – OTHER ISSUES

 There are various objectionable smells and tastes that may present themselves in drinking water supplies, where from a private well or public water supply.
 Homeowners on public water supplies often cite an objectionable chlorine smell & taste.
 Chlorination is the process of adding chlorine to drinking water to disinfect it and kill germs.
 It is the most common method employed by cities and towns used for this purpose.
 While the chemical could be harmful in high doses, when it is properly added to water it mixes and results in low levels that kill germs but are still safe to drink.
 The dosing levels of chlorine may vary during the course of the year.
 During the summer months when the water heats up, the potential for increased bacterial activity typically is countered with higher doses of chlorine.
 Also, depending on where your home is in the distribution system, you may have a higher level of chlorine in your water if you live closer to the water treatment plant and less if you are farther downstream.